What is the Safest Cookware for 2022?

 Stainless steel pans are popular and have been in kitchens for decades.
 These are made from a metal alloy that also contains percentages of nickel and chromium or other metals.

 Here are some pros and cons to help you decide if stainless steel should be your cookware of choice, especially as you consider what is the safest cookware.

-You may also want to check out this article on choosing the best stainless steel cookware for health and value.
+You may also want to check out this article on choosing the best stainless steel cookware.

 Pros of stainless steel:

 Stainless steel is pretty resistant to scratches, dings, and corrosion.
 Most stainless steel pots and pans can go into the dishwasher.
 When properly cared for, it will last you for years!